anushkadhiman/narutosdxl_projectsubmission/README.md

-The goal was to fine-tune `stabilityai/stable-diffusion-xl-base-1.0` to generate images in the Naruto anime art style, using the `lambdalabs/naruto-blip-captions` dataset, entirely within a free-tier Colab T4 GPU (~16GB VRAM) including at SDXL's native 1024x1024 training resolution, which is the resolution the base model naively will not fit at without the optimizations described below.
+The goal was to fine-tune `stabilityai/stable-diffusion-xl-base-1.0` to generate images in the Naruto anime art style, using the `lambdalabs/naruto-blip-captions` dataset, entirely within Colab T4 GPU (~16GB VRAM) including at SDXL's native 1024x1024 training resolution, which is the resolution the base model naively will not fit at without the optimizations described below.

 **Approach:** rather than full fine-tuning which requires storing gradients and optimizer state for all ~2.6B UNet parameters well beyond 16GB, the UNet is kept frozen and small low-rank adapters are trained on top of it.
-To use the limited ~5-hour Colab GPU budget efficiently, training is staged in two phases:
+Training is staged in two phases:

 1. **Screening** — LoRA and DoRA, two hyperparameter variants each (rank 8 and rank 16), for a short 100 steps on a 200-example subset, at the real target resolution (so a memory